Mission

 Our Values

 • Whole Person Health: We believe that each person is born a whole being—spirit, mind, and body.
-Gaining and maintaining mental health requires us to consider, promote, and care for each of these aspects of our being.
+Gaining and maintaining mental health requires us to consider, promote, and care for each of these aspects of our personhood.

-• Community: We believe that the Trinity is relational in itself and created us to be in relationship with God and one another.
+• Community: We believe that the Trinity is relational in itself and created people to be in relationship with God and one another.
 We grow into the best version of ourselves when we intentionally pursue connection with others.
 Creating spaces where people feel known and find belonging is the highest calling.

-Our Story
+Founders’ Story

-“We have received wonderful professional care individually as well as together as a family over the last several years.
-Getting here was so HARD.
-It took patience and perseverance to find professional support, courage to share the struggle transparently, and diligence to learn to tools to get our symptoms (mostly) into remission.
-Reflecting on our own experiences through the loneliness, fear, and pain of mental affliction motivated us to found BLESS THIS BRAIN.
-Because no one is immune to mental health affliction.”
+” We have received wonderful professional care individually, as well as together as a family, over the last several years.
+And to be honest getting to this point was HARD.
+It took patience and perseverance to find professional support, courage to openly acknowledge our struggles, and diligence to learn tools to get our symptoms (mostly) into remission.
+But we don’t want it to ever be so hard for anyone else.
+Reflecting on our own experiences through loneliness, fear, and confusion motivated us to launch BLESS THIS BRAIN.
+No one is immune to mental health affliction.
+It’s been a joy to turn our pain into purpose by helping others step boldly into their own recovery journeys.”

-Bless This Brain is a ministry of Uncharted Chapter LLC and a fiscally sponsored charity program of Fiscal Sponsorship Allies Inc.
+Bless This Brain is a ministry of Uncharted Chapter LLC

 “Those with mental and emotional difficulties can sometimes feel alone or unseen.
 The Mental Health First Aid training taught us to move toward those individuals, offering support and guidance.
 We highly recommend the course.”